We offer the legal and commercial solutions to retailers and brand owners whether you are an established businesses or just starting out.

 - Ensuring technology agreements such as software development, collaborative and licencing agreements adequately protect rights and provide genuine commercial benefits;

-- Protecting and monetising intellectual property rights including designs;
+- Protect and monetise intellectual property rights including designs;

-- Keeping abreast of changes to the corporate structure to support business growth such as the arrival of new shareholders and investors;
+- Create the right corporate structure to support business growth an d possibly anticipate new shareholders and investors;

-- Managing employment issues such as director service agreements, employee incentives and employee exits; and
+- Ensuring you have the right director service agreements, employee incentives and employee exits; and

 - Managing acquisitions, disposals and re-financing arrangements.